Belcan Acquires Lagoni Engineering | Devdiscourse

-CINCINNATI, Sept.
-9, 2019 /PRNewswire/ -- Belcan, LLC ( "Belcan" ), a global supplier of engineering, supply chain, technical recruiting, and information technology (IT) services to the aerospace, defense, automotive, industrial, and government services markets, today announced the acquisition of Lagoni Engineering ("Lagoni" or "the Company"), a London-based multi-disciplinary engineering consultancy and technical services provider focused on the energy industry.
+Belcan, LLC ("Belcan"), a global supplier of engineering, supply chain, technical recruiting, and information technology (IT) services to the aerospace, defense, automotive, industrial, and government services markets, today announced the acquisition of Lagoni Engineering ("Lagoni" or "the Company"), a London-based multi-disciplinary engineering consultancy and technical services provider focused on the energy industry.

 Terms of the transaction were not disclosed.
 Belcan is a portfolio company of AE Industrial Partners, LP ("AEI"), a private equity firm specializing in Aerospace, Defense & Government Services, Power Generation, and Specialty Industrial markets.